 Like any theme park enthusiast, roller coasters are a big draw when visiting Walt Disney World.
 That’s why we came up with a list of the best roller coasters at Disney World and ranked them from best to worst.

 Walt Disney World has some of the most iconic coasters in theme park history.
-Everyone knows Space Mountain and Big Thunder Mountain for example, both which revolutionized the industry.
+Everyone knows Space Mountain and Big Thunder Mountain, for example, both of which revolutionized the industry.
 In more modern times, coasters like Expedition Everest have taken their legacy to a whole other level.

 Whether you are into big thrills or slow and relaxing, there is a roller coaster for you at Disney World.